wmorgan/dcos-docs/1.7/usage/services/velocity/marathon-deployment-on-velocity-walkthrough.md

 <a href="/wp-content/uploads/2016/03/dcos-jenkins-plugin-popup.png" rel="attachment wp-att-4065"><img src="/wp-content/uploads/2016/03/dcos-jenkins-plugin-popup.png" alt="dcos-jenkins-plugin-popup" width="637" height="701" class="aligncenter size-full wp-image-4065" /></a>

-The Marathon instance within DCOS can be accessed using the URL `http://leader.mesos/service/marathon`.
+The Marathon instance within DC/OS can be accessed using the URL `http://leader.mesos/service/marathon`.
 Fill in the fields appropriately, using Jenkins variables if desired.
 The Docker Image should be the same as the build step above (`${DOCKER_HUB_USERNAME}/${JOB_NAME}:${GIT_COMMIT}`) to ensure the correct image is used.

 <a href="/wp-content/uploads/2016/03/dcos-velocity-marathon-config.png" rel="attachment wp-att-4066"><img src="/wp-content/uploads/2016/03/dcos-velocity-marathon-config-800x300.png" alt="dcos-velocity-marathon-config" width="800" height="300" class="aligncenter size-large wp-image-4066" /></a>